The Colonial Spanish America Digital Jurisdictions Project

 When we teach, learn and think about earlier times, we tend to imagine that people were located in bordered territories like our modern nations, counties, and cities.
 We look at one-dimensional maps of, say, a Spanish viceroyalty in the New World, and think we have the whole picture.

 But before the modern era, people recognized that they were embedded in diverse relationships of power and place that transcended boundaries on maps.
 Structures of authority and belonging were multiple and messy, and people negotiated their position in the colonial world from within several domains at once: Church, crown, their guild, their village.

-So far, our team is in the process of mapping some representative jurisdictions in Peru, focused primarily on the area of its capital, Lima.
+The team began with jurisdictions in Peru, focused primarily on the area of its capital, Lima.
 We are showing our work as we go, mistakes and all.
-More to come soon on other areas of Spanish America, so check back frequently!

-Adrián Alzate García, John Ermer, Morgan Gray, Dr. Lisa Howe, Gloria Lopera Mena, Dr. Judith Mansilla, Dr. Bianca Premo, Gracia Solis, Dr. Victor Uribe, and our guru, Sheyla Aguilar de Santana, FIU Research Associate, GIS Center, Maps & Imagery User Service.
+Adrián Alzate García, John Ermer, Morgan Gray, Lisa Howe, Gloria Lopera Mena, Judith Mansilla, Bianca Premo, Gracia Solis, Victor Uribe, and Diana Ter-Ghazaryan and Sheyla Aguilar de Santana, GIS Center, Maps & Imagery User Service.
 Spanish translation by Alfredo Escudero Villanueva.